-We interviewed Dr. Steven Rad, MD FACOG to explore the future of telemedicine, the role of medical imaging in telehealth and how to easily code for the reimbursement of your telehealth services with Tricefy.
+We interviewed Dr. Steve Rad, MD FACOG to explore the future of telemedicine, the role of medical imaging in telehealth and how to easily code for the reimbursement of your telehealth services with Tricefy.

-Dr. Steven Rad MD, FACOG is a specialist expert in Obstetrics, Gynecology, Maternal-Fetal Medicine and High-Risk Pregnancies.
+Dr. Steve Rad MD, FACOG is a specialist expert in Obstetrics, Gynecology, Maternal-Fetal Medicine and High-Risk Pregnancies.
 Dr. Rad has received numerous top doctor awards including Los Angeles Magazine and Super Doctors Rising Stars 2018, 2019 and 2020.

 Dr. Rad owns a private, concierge-style practice in Los Angeles.
 His practice is committed to excellence, personalized care and best pregnancy outcomes.
 Dr. Rad has been using Tricefy since 2016 and uses all of the product capabilities.

 Telemedicine, a concept that’s been around since the 1950’s, has recently reclaimed center stage as one of the hottest topics among healthcare providers worldwide.

 Not only has COVID-19 made us pay attention to the need for remote, digital healthcare solutions, many of the traditional legal and regulatory barriers to telemedicine have been lifted.
 The relaxed guidelines around telehealth and telemedicine, particularly regarding reimbursements, have allowed once-hesitant healthcare providers to more safely dip their toes into the telemedicine pond.

 While it remains to be seen what the long-term effects will be on the future, one thing the experts can agree upon is that telehealth is here to stay.
 As staggering numbers of patients and providers have been catapulted into the realities of virtual healthcare, expectations and norms on both sides are forever altered.